-Today's simple prayer encompasses the totality of Lordship + spiritual development.
-The prayer is so simple that it's only four words: “Lord, make me humble”–but these four words can change everything in our lives.
+Today’s simple prayer encompasses the totality of Lordship + spiritual development.
+This prayer of “Lord, make me humble” may be only four words, but these four words can change everything in our lives.

 If we’re examining our lives truthfully, every single one of us can admit that we have room to grow in the area of Lordship.

 I know that there are definitely times when I don’t obey God just perfectly.
 I want to obey Him perfectly at all times, of course; but sometimes the things I do don’t turn out the way my spirit intended.
 I think we can all probably identify.

 The apostle Paul shared this struggle, too.
 He sometimes wanted to obey God in one area or another, but then ended up doing something different.
 He wrote:

 “O unhappy and pitiable and wretched man that I am!
 Who will release and deliver me from [the shackles of] this body of death?